MGaetan89/ShowsRage/Contributing.md

 While not everything can be translated, *ShowsRage* aim to localized as much as possible.

+You can contribute to *ShowsRage* translations on [localise.biz](https://localise.biz/mgaetan89/showsrage).
+If you wish to add a new language, just [create an issue](https://github.com/MGaetan89/ShowsRage/issues/new) with the language you want to add.

 The following languages are currently supported:
 - [English](https://github.com/MGaetan89/ShowsRage/blob/master/app/src/main/res/values/strings.xml)
 - [French](https://github.com/MGaetan89/ShowsRage/blob/master/app/src/main/res/values-fr/strings.xml)

-To provide a new translation, copy one of the above file into its own folder, localized, and translate it.
+If you don't want to use [localise.biz](https://localise.biz/mgaetan89/showsrage), you can submit a new translation here, on GitHub.
+To do so, copy one of the above file into its own localized folder, and translate it.
 You can add it in the list above and update the `resConfigs` field in [`app/build.gradle`](https://github.com/MGaetan89/ShowsRage/blob/master/app/build.gradle).

 Once ready, send a new Pull Request so it can be included in the next version of *ShowsRage*.